Updated by Kate Hagan Gallup

 One River School

-One River offers a unique project-based approach to art education.
+One River offers a unique project-based approach to art education for grades 6-12.
 Check out their classes at their website.
 There’s also camps and workshops.

 Where: 15010 SW Bangy Road, Lake Oswego